In this section:

 In the meantime it's important to keep your tax credits claim up to date, so make sure you report any changes in your circumstances.

 Universal Credit was introduced in parts of Greater Manchester and Cheshire on 29 April 2013.
-From October 2013 it will be gradually introduced in other areas across the UK.
+It is being gradually introduced in other areas.

 Most people getting tax credits aren't affected at this stage.
 Even if you live in one of the areas where Universal Credit is introduced, your tax credits payments will continue as normal.